Rifling: Projectiles

 The original firearms were loaded from the muzzle by forcing a ball from the muzzle to the chamber.
 Whether using a rifled or smooth bore, a good fit was needed to seal the bore and provide the best possible accuracy from the gun.
 To ease the force required to load the projectile, these early guns used an undersized ball, and a patch made of cloth, paper, or leather to fill the windage (the gap between the ball and the walls of the bore).
 The patch acted as a wadding and provided some degree of pressure sealing, kept the ball seated on the charge of black powder, and kept the ball concentric to the bore.
-In rifled barrels, the patch also provided a means to transfer the spin from the rifling to the bullet, as the patch is engraved rather than the ball.
+In rifled barrels, the patch also provided a means to transfer the spin from the rifling to the bullet, as the patch is engaged rather than the ball.
 Until the advent of the hollow-based Minié ball, which expands and obturates upon firing to seal the bore and engage the rifling, the patch provided the best means of getting the projectile to engage the rifling.

 In breech-loading firearms, the task of seating the projectile into the rifling is handled by the throat of the chamber.
 Next is the freebore, which is the portion of the throat down which the projectile travels before the rifling starts.
 The last section of the throat is the throat angle, where the throat transitions into the rifled barrel.

 The throat is usually sized slightly larger than the projectile, so the loaded cartridge can be inserted and removed easily, but the throat should be as close as practical to the groove diameter of the barrel.
 Upon firing, the projectile expands under the pressure from the chamber, and obturates to fit the throat.
 The bullet then travels down the throat and engages the rifling, where it is engraved, and begins to spin.
 Engraving the projectile requires a significant amount of force, and in some firearms there is a significant amount of freebore, which helps keep chamber pressures low by allowing the propellant gases to expand before being required to engrave the projectile.
 Minimizing freebore improves accuracy by decreasing the chance that a projectile will distort before entering the rifling.

 When the projectile is swaged into the rifling, it takes on a mirror image of the rifling, as the lands push into the projectile in a process called engraving.
 Engraving takes on not only the major features of the bore, such as the lands and grooves, but also minor features, like scratches and tool marks.
 The relationship between the bore characteristics and the engraving on the projectile are often used in forensic ballistics.

+Deep-cut groove rifling barrels can be found in automatic firearms to deliberately ease out the gas pressure (although it can effect its velocity) surpassing the projectile.
+The Heckler & Koch VP70 is an example that uses this to ease pressure on the pistol slide.